legerch/projects-template/README.md

 - Assets files:
   - `assets/icons/`: Add all used icons for this application.
   - `assets/logos/`: Application main logo to use.
+  - `ressources.qrc`: This file will contains all assets ressources needed by the application
 - Metadata files (`metadata/`): Contains metadata files that can be used by OSes to determine application properties
   - **Windows:** (`windows/infos.rc.in`)
     - Simply verify that macro `IS_LIBRARY` is set to `0`, all others fields will be generated automatically by _CMake_ in `windows/infos.rc` file.